wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 Therefore, it is important to verify that the JWT token validator can avoid the scenarios mentioned above.
 If not, it needs to be handled by deploying a custom JWT token validator that will avoid the issues mentioned above.

-To revert to the previous behaviour and disable this feature, add the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file.
+To revert to the previous behavior and disable this feature, add the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file.

 ```toml
 [oauth]